ManuelaAndreaBeyer/StressResilienceinBrainNetworks/preliminary_analysis_plan.md

 The long-term goal is to investigate whether biologically inspired network architectures can provide mechanistic insights into stress resilience and adaptive network dynamics.
 My particular interest is in comparing different __network architecture and network metrics__ and how they change under stress.
 I also interested in possible transitions, that already came up and would welcome the chance to discuss this.

-This line of work originated in the context of the initial application for the Nengo Summer School 2025.
+This pipeline originated in the context of the initial application for the Nengo Summer School 2025.

+Note: A validation in torch assessing the applicability of brain network analysis to resilience research has been initiated using multiple stress paradigms (acute vs. chronic stress) and network architectures.
+Preliminary findings indicate chronic stress–associated alterations in network organization and dynamics. #Old torch implementation #upload here or keep this repo nengo-only? or for later paper in supplements?

 ---